 Back to Top

 ¶1.
-And as Ezra prayed, and made confession, weeping and casting himself down before the house of God, a very great assembly of men, women, and children, gathered to him out of Israel, for the people wept bitterly.
+And as Ezra prayed and made confession, weeping and casting himself down before the church of God, a very great assembly of men, women, and children, gathered to him out of Israel, for the people wept bitterly.

-2. And Shecaniah ben-Jehiel, of the sons of Elam, responded, saying to Ezra: “We have been unfaithful with our God, and have married foreign women from the peoples of the land, but even now there is hope for Israel after all this.
+2. And Shecaniah ben-Jehiel, of the sons of Olam, responded, saying to Ezra: “We have been unfaithful to our God and have married foreign women from the peoples of the land, but even now, there is hope for Israel in spite of all this.

-3.And now, let us make a covenant with our God to put away all these wives and their children, according to the counsel of my lord and of those who tremble at the commandment of our God; and do what the law says should be done.
+3.So, let us now make a covenant with our God to put away all the wives and what is born of them, according to the counsel of my lord and of those who tremble at the commandment of our God; and let it be done according to the law.

-5. And Ezra arose, and made the leading priests, Levites, and all Israel swear to do according to this word, and they swore.
+5. So, Ezra arose, and he made the leading priests, Levites, and all Israel swear to do according to this word, and they swore.

-6. And Ezra then went from the house of God, and walked to the chamber of Jehohanan ben-Eliashib, went there neither eating food or drinking water, because he was mourning over the treachery of the exiles.
+6. And Ezra arose from before the church of God and went to the chamber of Jehohanan ben-Eliashib, and he went there neither eating food nor drinking water because he was mourning over the treachery of the captivity.

-8. And that if anyone did not come within three days, by order of the officials and the elders, he would forfeit all his property, and he himself banned from the congregation of the exiles.
+8. and anyone who did not come within three days, by order of the officials and the elders, all his property would be forfeited, and he himself banned from the Assembly of the captivity.

-9. And all the men of Judah and Benjamin assembled at Jerusalem within the three days, on the ninth month, on the twentieth day of the month.
-And all the people sat in the open space before the house of God, trembling because of this matter and because of the heavy rain.
+9. And all the men of Judah and Benjamin assembled at Jerusalem within the three days, in the ninth month, on the twentieth day of the month.
+And all the people sat in the open before the church of God, trembling because of this matter and because of the heavy rain.

 ¶10.
-And Ezra the priest stood up and said to them, “You have acted faithlessly and married foreign women, adding greatly to Israel’s guilt.
+And Ezra the priest stood up and said to them, “You have been unfaithful and married foreign women, adding to Israel’s guilt.

-11.So now make confession unto Jehovah, the God of your fathers, and do what He desires and separate yourselves from the peoples of the land, and from the foreign women.”
+11.So, give praise now to Jehovah the God of your fathers, and do His will, and separate yourselves from the peoples of the land and from the foreign women!”

-12. And all the assembly responded with a great voice: “Yes, as you have said, we will do!
+12. And all the Assembly answered and said with a great voice, “We will do just as you have said.

-14.Let our leaders each stand for the whole assembly.
-Let all those in our towns who have married foreign women come at appointed times, together with the elders and judges of each town and city, until the anger of our God be turned away in this matter.”
+14.Let our leaders, we pray you, stand for the whole Assembly.
+And let all those in our towns who have married foreign women come at appointed times, and with them, elders of each city and its judges, until the fierce anger of our God be turned away from us, until this matter is resolved.”

-16. And the children of the captivity did so.
-And Ezra the priest selected men, heads of fathers' houses, according to their fathers' houses, each of them designated by name.
-On the first day of the tenth month they sat down to examine the matter.
+16. And the children from the captivity did so.
+And men were designated by Ezra the priest, heads of the fathers, by the house of their fathers, all of them by name.
+And on the first day of the tenth month, they sat down to examine the matter.

 ¶18.
 And there were found some of the sons of the priests who had married foreign women: from the sons of Jeshua ben-Jozadak and his brothers: Maaseiah, and Eliezer, and Jarib, and Gedaliah.